Devi-Muna/CloudSlash/WALKTHROUGH.md

 (Pro Only) Generates Terraform code representing the waste resources, allowing you to `terraform import` them and manage their destruction via IaC.

+### 4. Suppression (`ignore_resources.sh`)

+If you want to keep the resources but stop CloudSlash from reporting them:

+1. Review the `cloudslash-out/ignore_resources.sh` script.
+2. Run it: `bash cloudslash-out/ignore_resources.sh`
+3. It applies a `cloudslash:ignore=true` tag.
+4. Subsequent scans will respect this tag and exclude the resource from waste reports.

 ---

 ## 4. Heuristic Logic